 In this video, Cultivate CEO and Co-founder Casey Clark sat down with Jay Hawreluk, CEO of AcuMax, to discuss how using the AcuMax Index can help owners scale faster by giving them the advantage of hiring the right fit for each role based on their hardwiring.

-According to Jay, AcuMax looks beyond behavioral analysis, which can change over time, to focus on the neurological side, which identifies the neurological pathways deeply ingrained in each person.
+According to Jay, AcuMax looks beyond behavioral analysis, which can change over time, to focus on the neurological side, identifying the neurological pathways deeply ingrained in each person.

-Here are three areas of the recruiting process where you can use a behavioral assessment to make data-driven decisions that lead to higher employee retention.
+Here are three areas where you can use a behavioral assessment to make data-driven decisions that lead to higher employee retention.

 Identifying the characteristics of the perfect candidate